fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

-Grouping tests can be useful when you want to put a number of tests under the same scope: you can execute tests based on the class they are in, apply markers to all of the tests in a class ([Chapter 3](https://subscription.packtpub.com/book/web_development/9781789347562/3){.link}, [*Markers and Parametrization*]), and create fixtures bound to a class ([Chapter 4](https://subscription.packtpub.com/book/web_development/9781789347562/4){.link}, [*Fixtures*]).
+Grouping tests can be useful when you want to put a number of tests under the same scope: you can execute tests based on the class they are in, apply markers to all of the tests in a class ([Lab 3](https://subscription.packtpub.com/book/web_development/9781789347562/3){.link}, [*Markers and Parametrization*]), and create fixtures bound to a class ([Lab 4](https://subscription.packtpub.com/book/web_development/9781789347562/4){.link}, [*Fixtures*]).